Lov\'asz theta and Shearer lower bounds on Quantum Max Cut: Product state rounding

-The proof of Theorem~\ref{thm:lower_bound} is heavily inspired by both the classical result by Balla, Janzer, and Sudakov and by the randomized rounding method of Gharibian and Parekh \cite{gharibian_et_al:LIPIcs:2019:11246}.
+The proof of Theorem~\ref{prop:lower_bound} is inspired by the classical result of Balla, Janzer, and Sudakov and by the randomized rounding method of Briët, de Oliveira Filho, and Vallentin, which was used by Gharibian and Parekh to obtain a product state approximation ratio for quantum Max Cut~\cite{gharibian_et_al:LIPIcs:2019:11246}.
 Balla, Janzer, and Sudakov corresponds to the case of $r=1$, which is an instance of the Goemans-Williamson randomized rounding strategy~\cite{10.1145/227683.227684}.
-We sketch the key idea of Gharibian and Parekh which uses $r=3$ to obtain product states.
+We sketch the key idea for obtaining quantum product states, which uses $r=3$.

 Index a $3n\times 3n$ real moment matrix $M$ by the Cartesian product of qubit position $i \in \{1, \dots, n\}$ and choice of Pauli matrix $k\in\{X,Y,Z\}$.
 E.g. the index $iX$ corresponds to the Pauli matrix $X$ acting on qubit $i$, that is $\sigma_x^{(i)}$.
 Given a state $\varrho$, form a moment matrix with entries